Bonis98/Distributed-query/README.md

 # Assignment
 This is a project made for the master's thesis in my cybersecurity degree.
-The project consists in the implementation of the algorithm proposed in **Distributed Query Execution under Access Restrictions**
+The project consists in the implementation of a variant of the algorithm proposed in [Distributed Query Execution under Access Restrictions](https://spdp.di.unimi.it/papers/dfjlps-dbsec2021.pdf)

 <a id='install'></a>
 # Installation and run